arcosoph/nanowakeword/README.md

 from nanowakeword.nanointerpreter import NanoInterpreter
 # --- Simple Configuration ---
 MODEL_PATH = r"model/path/your.onnx"
-THRESHOLD = 0.9  # A simple threshold for detection
+THRESHOLD = 0.9  # A simple threshold for detection | ⚠️ This may need to be changed (eg, 0.999, 0.80)
 COOLDOWN = 2     # A simple cooldown managed outside the interpreter
 # If you want, you can use more advanced methods like VAD or PATIENCE_FRAMES.